All Episodes

 Hello.

-Hello Art, this is Ron in Connick, Alaska.
+This is Ron in Canick, Alaska.

-Connick, Alaska, yes sir.
+Connect, Alaska, yes, sir.

-Yes sir, and I've been away from the phone for about 40 minutes.
+And I've been away from the phone for about 40 minutes.

-I had to go over to the neighbor's house and borrow a phone and I got the number from a
+I had to go over to the neighbor's house and borrow a phone, and I got the number from a good listener and a friend of ours.

-Okay, well you're on the air now so go ahead and ask what you would like.
+Okay, well, you're on the air now, so go ahead and ask what you would like.

-Okay, well I got something that I've been trying to get in here to get in here to let
+Okay, well, I got something that I've been trying to get in here to get in here to let you guys know that something that everybody seemed to overlook.

-You know, a while back when we were in Iraq and we know that Saddam Hussein had one of
+You know, here a while back when we were in Iraq, and we know that Saddam Hussein had one of the most sophisticated biological warfare laboratories in the world, and we're currently still trying to bust this down.

-A lot of people figured that Saddam Hussein had lit them oil fields to hide himself underneath the smoke screen from our aircraft
+A lot of people figured that Saddam Hussein had lit them oil fields to hide himself underneath the smokescreen from our aircraft because we were claiming our air superiority.

-because we were claiming our air superiority, but I have a whole different perspective
+But I have a whole different perspective on that.

-My perspective is that Saddam Hussein has released a lot of his chemical and biological
+My perspective is that Saddam Hussein has released a lot of his chemical and biological weapons by using the thermal draft and the smoke from the heat of the, and you know, there would spread that all amongst the world there.

 It is possible.

-Gerald, we don't know a whole lot, do we?
+We don't know a whole lot, do we?

 They play a shell game over there.

-tries to inspect to find out what Saddam has.
+The UN tries to inspect to find out what Saddam has.

 We don't find anything.